Senior Camping Pass for State Parks – Updated for 2026 for Every State

 Alaska

-Unfortunately, Alaska does not currently offer a camping pass to the general public.
+Alaska does not currently offer a camping pass to the general public.
 That said, they do have a Disabled Veteran’s Annual Camping Pass option, which is free to those who meet the eligibility criteria.
-Those who hold this card are able to camp free of charge in Alaska State Parks.
+Those who hold this card are able to camp free of charge in Alaska state parks.

 Arizona

 There are several Arizona state parks day-use pass options.
-That said, none of these cover camping fees.
-These passes range in price from $75–$200, and there are no senior discounts, but there are discounts for veterans.
+However, none of these cover camping fees.
+Passes range in price from $75–$200, and there are no senior discounts, but there are discounts for veterans.

 Arkansas

-Day-use at Arkansas state parks is absolutely free.
-That said, the parks do charge for camping.
+Day-use at Arkansas State Parks is free.
+That said, these state parks do charge for camping.
 Fortunately, they also offer a discount on camping fees for seniors.
-All you have to do is have proof of age and you’ll be given this discount.
+You’ll need to show proof that you’re 62 or older, and you can get a 50% discount on campsites from Sunday to Thursday and a 25% discount on weekend campsites.

 California

-All that said, those with permanent disabilities can get a pass that entitles them to 50% off of camping fees.
-Meanwhile, those who qualify for the Distinguished Veteran Pass can camp free of charge.
+Additionally, those with permanent disabilities can get a pass that entitles them to 50% off camping fees.
+Those who qualify for the Distinguished Veteran Pass can camp free of charge.

 Colorado